 Manages expectations: Ensures stakeholders know the project's trajectory and what to expect through each project phase.

-Reduces project risks: Keeps stakeholders from making large changes that risk the project’s success.
+Reduces project risks: Keeps stakeholders from making major changes that could jeopardize the project's success.

 Builds trust: Creates stronger relationships between team members and stakeholders.